buildpacks/rfcs/text/0000-any-stack-buildpacks.md

 [unresolved-questions]: #unresolved-questions

 - Should we introduce a different parameter to buildpack.toml to differentiate Linux stacks from Windows stacks?
 If we don't do that, then simple any-stack Linux buildpacks might be usable on Windows.
 Given that Linux buildpacks are packaged differently from Windows buildpacks, I suggest we introduce this parameter in a separate RFC if needed.
+- Should we allow more flexible wildcard matching on the stack ID?
+For example, `id = "io.buildpacks.stacks.ubuntu.*"` could match all Ubuntu-based stacks.
+Given that ABI is not preserved between different LTS versions of Linux distros, it's not clear if this is valuable.
+I suggest we make this determine in a separate RFC.

 # Spec.
 Changes
 [spec-changes]: #spec-changes